-Among this company's woodworking machinery products was Lombardy's ring saw, a sort of scroll saw, but using a "circular sawblade with the middle part open and axis removed, leaving only the circular narrow edge with the teeth."
+Among this company's woodworking machinery products was Lombard's ring saw, a sort of scroll saw, but using a "circular sawblade with the middle part open and axis removed, leaving only the circular narrow edge with the teeth."
 Apparently it worked quite well.
-No-one named Lombardy ever received a patent on such a saw, but George W. Lombard of Westminster, MA, received 1870 and 1871 patents on an annular saw.
+George W. Lombard of Westminster, MA, received 1870 and 1871 patents on an annular saw.

 Advertisement from the 1878 Worcester County Directory

 - An 1867 Scientific American mentions the "Goodspeed & Wyman Sewing Machine Co."

 - Goodspeed & Wyman were mentioned in October 1873, December 1874, and August 1877 Manufacturer & Builder, and there is an ad in the December 1877 issue of Manufacturer & Builder.